 - Osteoarthritis is caused by mechanical wear and tear on joints, starting with the roughening of cartilage.

-- Injury from sports that place a lot of strain on joints such as intense running, jumping, and sudden stops, such as basketball or trail running.
+- Injury from sports which place a lot of strain on joints such as intense running, jumping, and sudden stops, such as basketball or trail running.

 - Joint-related conditions such as gout can cause the cartilage around joints to become thin.